 Once you have a broad idea of how much you need to save, you need to work out what type of savings you need to set up.
 Many people choose between saving in either a pension, or an Individual Savings Account (ISA).
 Or, you can use a combination of both.
 Our simple guides to pensions and ISAs will answer most of your questions.

 The sooner you start to save, the more time your money has to grow.
 But remember to keep an eye on the future.
 If your circumstances change, change your plans.
 For example, if you get a promotion, why not put some of the extra money into your pension?
 Or maybe use the extra cash to clear a credit card or loan.
 After all, some experts believe it’s as important to pay off your debts as it is to save.

-But whatever your plans, it’s kind of nice to think that if you save towards your retirement now, you can relax and look forward to the future you want.
+But whatever your plans, it’s nice to think that if you save towards your retirement now, you could relax and look forward to the future you want.